 Chemotherapy drugs may be given intravenously or orally on certain days of the week over a set number of weeks.
 For example, a patient may receive chemotherapy Monday, Wednesday and Friday on weeks 1, 4, 7, and 10.

 Combination chemotherapy is when two or more drugs are given at the same time as they work better together than alone.
 MCC has similarities to other neuroendocrine neuroendocrine Neuroendocrine refers to the type of cells that make up Merkel cell carcinoma.
 "Neuro-" means that these cells have some sensory function related to the nervous system, while "endocrine-" refers to hormonal types of cells.
 Merkel cells have both such features. carcinomas, such as small cell lung cancer.
 For this reason, a medical oncologist medical oncologist A doctor who specializes in the diagnosis and treatment of cancer patients especially using chemotherapy. may use drugs that have shown effectiveness against small cell lung cancer.
 A combination of etoposide etoposide An anticancer drug used as a form of chemotherapy.
 It is often given intravenously or orally in combination with other drugs.
 Etoposide combined with carboplatin (or cisplatin) is a common therapy for Merkel cell carcinoma in its advanced stages.
 (VP16) and carboplatin carboplatin A "chemotherapy" drug in the class of DNA alkylating agents that is used to treat some types of cancer.
 It is closely related to cisplatin but has fewer side effects. (or cis-platin) is one such regimen that will shrink MCC tumors in more than half of cases.
-A recent study of 62 MCC patients who received chemotherapy to treat distant metastatic metastatic Having to do with the spread of cancer from a primary site of origin to distant areas beyond the draining lymph nodes. disease showed that nearly 60% of patients had their tumors shrink initially.
-On average, however, MCC tumors began to grow again by only 90 days after the chemotherapy was first started (Iyers et al. 2016).
+A study of 62 MCC patients who received chemotherapy to treat distant metastatic metastatic Having to do with the spread of cancer from a primary site of origin to distant areas beyond the draining lymph nodes. disease showed that nearly 60% of patients had their tumors shrink initially.
+On average, however, MCC tumors began to grow again by only 90 days after the chemotherapy was first started (Iyer et al. 2016).
 When MCC returns after chemotherapy, there are two problems that make controlling it more challenging: the immune system is somewhat suppressed by the chemotherapy and the MCC tumor cells have learned how to evade the effects of chemotherapy drugs.
-For patients who do not have problems with their immune system (no auto-immune disease and no major immunosuppressive medications), it is typically recommended to first try an immune stimulating therapy (such as an immune checkpoint inhibitor), prior to using chemotherapy.
+For patients who do not have problems with their immune system (no auto-immune disease and no major immunosuppressive medications), it is typically recommended to first try an immunotherapy, prior to using chemotherapy.

 The following are reasons that adjuvant chemotherapy is not be routinely recommended.
 In the absence of definitive data, the decision to use chemotherapy should be customized to each situation and should be discussed with a medical team.